nemonemonee/denoise-then-classify/README.md

 The perturbation level (t), representing noise variance, is strategically varied to incorporate curriculum learning principles, aiming to enhance model robustness without overfitting to a specific t value.
 For the denoiser model, t is reduced from 0.3 to 0.05, sharpening its precision with decreasing noise levels.
 In contrast, for the Data Augmentation and Joint Training approaches, t increases from 0 to 0.3, exposing models to a wider range of noise.
 This gradual adjustment of t enhances models' robustness to handle various perturbation levels.
 #### 2.6 Adversarial Part
 During the final project proposal presentation, a compelling observation was made: adding a new model to the forefront and claiming it enhances robustness against adversarial attacks, when these attacks primarily target the latter part of the model, misses the point.
 In response to this insightful feedback, my strategy is adopted to produce adversarial examples across all four models to conduct a comprehensive comparison.
 The hypothesis I aim to test is that adversarial examples generated against both the denoise-then-classify and the jointly-trained models will result in significantly more detectable noise.
+##### update
+The adversarial generation method I implemented needs to take the perturbation level as an input.
+Therefore, I adapted the method here to use the same adversarial attack algorithm with the same perturbation level and compare the success rate at which each output label remains unflipped.
 ### 3. Results (To be Continued)
 #### 3.1 Accuracy On Clean And Noisy Images
 ![Figure 1](images/fig1.png)